Confidence Before Answering: A Paradigm Shift for Efficient LLM Uncertainty Estimation: Conclusion

 \section{Conclusion}

-We propose \textbf{CoCA (Co-optimized Confidence and Answers)}, an end-to-end, confidence-first learning framework that jointly optimizes confidence calibration and answer quality.
-Across math, code, and factual QA --- despite training only on verifiable math data --- CoCA improves confidence quality (calibration and discrimination) while preserving accuracy and outperforming confidence-first baselines.
-Confidence-first outputs also enable early routing and termination for more efficient inference, and ablations show joint optimization with segmented rewards is key to stable training and reduced reward hacking, producing more reliable confidence.
+We propose \textbf{CoCA (Co-optimized Confidence and Answers)}, an end-to-end, confidence-first learning framework that jointly optimizes confidence and answer quality.
+Across math, code, and factual QA, CoCA improves confidence quality (calibration and discrimination) while preserving accuracy and outperforming confidence-first baselines.
+In the main math-trained setting, these gains are obtained using only verifiable math data, and additional code-domain training further supports the robustness of the framework.
+Confidence-first outputs also enable early routing and termination for more efficient inference, while ablations show that joint optimization with segmented rewards is key to stable training and reduced reward hacking, leading to more reliable confidence estimates.